mosadd1X/novelforge-ai/docs/components/novel-generator.md

 title: Novel Generator
 parent: Core Components
 nav_order: 1
-description: "Documentation for the Novel Generator, the main engine for generating complete novels"
+description: 'Documentation for the Novel Generator, the main engine for generating complete novels'
 ---

 # Novel Generator

 {: .no_toc }

-The Novel Generator is the main engine of the Ebook Generator system, coordinating the generation process and managing the flow of information between different components.
+The Novel Generator is the main engine of the NovelForge AI system, coordinating the generation process and managing the flow of information between different components.
 {: .fs-6 .fw-300 }

 ## Table of Contents

 {: .no_toc .text-delta }

 1. TOC
    {:toc}

 ---